sohamvg/IITbazaar/README.md

 pip install django-allauth
 pip install pillow
 ```
-# To run the website
+# To run the website locally
 From terminal, make sure you are in the same directory as manage.py
 ```
 python manage.py makemigrations